Witness Post: SW Fairmount Blvd

 [1] There is a rich history that has been written about the West Hills of Portland from many sources more trustworthy than mine.
 That said, here is a Running post I wrote when first spending time along the roads and trails in the Marquam Hill area: https://henryehooper.blog/running-council-crest/

 [2] Nearly all of the names and stories from the Fairmount/Gale neighborhoods came from an interview of Esther Niehaus on August 11, 2021.
 She welcomed me into her house to ask a few questions.
 At the time of the get together, Esther’s children were getting ready to celebrate her 92nd birthday.
-She raised her four children (Tina, Bob, Mary and Patty) in the house across the street from ours (3235 SW Gale Avenue).
+She raised her four children (Tina, Bob, Mary and Patty) in the house next door to hers (3235 SW Gale Avenue), which was across the street from our house.
 “Yes, I am alone many days, I have no cell phone and no computer.
-My kids call me regularly and they spoil me so much … so please, PLEASE, don’t feel sorry for me and please, DON’T bring me over any food!”
+My kids call me regularly and they spoil me so much … so please, PLEASE, don’t feel sorry for me and please, DON’T bring me over any food!
+I have to be careful with too many snacks.”

-Her husband of 59 years, Russell Niehaus, died in 2011.
+Esther’s husband of 59 years, Russell Niehaus, died in 2011.
 Sadly Russ had just put the finishing touches on their retirement villa next door (2768 SW Fairmount) to the house where they raised their family.
 A graduate of Central Catholic High School and the University of San Francisco Law School.
 Russ was an army veteran who practiced law in Portland for 50 years.
-The consummate volunteer, Russ’s personal and professional life reflected great moral and responsible leadership.
+The consummate volunteer, Russ’s personal and professional life reflected great moral character and responsible leadership.
 He served on boards (radio stations, high schools, ethics committees, Catholic churches and Catholic concerns, hospital boards, and more).
 In 1967 he was awarded the Univ. of Notre Dame Man of the Year for his unselfish devotion to religious and civic activities.
 In 1988, Russ was awarded the St. Thomas More Award by Catholic Lawyers for Social Justice.
-His proudest achievement was creating an Adoration Chapel called the Westside Chapel, at St. Mary’s Cathedral.
+His proudest achievement was creating an Adoration Chapel, called the Westside Chapel, at St. Mary’s Cathedral in downtown Portland.